syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 # Markers

 Markers are notes that are used to leave a message on the Maps.
 It indicates or marks a specific location with desired symbols on the Maps.
-It can be enabled by setting the [`visible`](../api/maps/markerSettingsModel/#visible) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property to **true**.
+It can be enabled by setting the [`visible`](../api/maps/markerSettingsModel/#visible) property of the [`markerSettings`](../api/maps/markerSettingsModel/) to **true**.

 ## Adding marker

-The [`dataSource`](../api/maps/markerSettingsModel/#datasource) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property has a list of objects that contains the data for Markers.
+The [`dataSource`](../api/maps/markerSettingsModel/#datasource) property of the [`markerSettings`](../api/maps/markerSettingsModel/) has a list of objects that contains the data for Markers.
 Using this property, any number of markers can be added to the shape layers.
 By default, it displays the markers based on the specified latitude and longitude in the given data source.
 Each data source object contains the following list of properties.

 * label - Text that displays some information about the marker in text format.
 * latitude - The latitude point which determines the X location of the marker.
 * longitude - The longitude point which determines the Y location of the marker.

-**Note:** markerSettings is an Array property.
+>markerSettings is an Array property.

 {% tab template="maps/default-map", es5Template="marker-adding" %}